thegymnasium/seemingly-seamless/slides-upgrade-migration.md

 Notes:
-Our very talented collaborator Amir Tadrisi wrote some fancy scripts to automatically migrate data from version to version.
+- Our very talented collaborator Amir Tadrisi wrote some fancy scripts to automatically migrate data from version to version.

-The next slide shows how many versions Amir needed to process.

 ---